Grades 2 – 5 Community

 Cost and Funding

 The estimated construction cost for the project is $88 million.
 Naming opportunities are available.
+Also, see Mauka to Makai Match for two gift match opportunities at the $100K and $250K level.

 For more information, contact: